 How to use shielded cable

-In a shielded cable, the outer shield creates a barrier that separates the electric field surrounding the central conductor from anything outside (such as a hand).
-Capacitive sensing works by detecting changes in the electric field surrounding an electrode, so if we create a barrier around the central conductor inside the cable, we have no electric field beyond that barrier (the shield).
+In a shielded cable, the outer shield creates a barrier that separates the electric field surrounding the central conductor from anything outside.
+Ethernet cable uses shielded cable to protect the cable from electromagnetic interference and electrical noise.
+Capacitive sensing works by detecting changes in the electric field surrounding an electrode, so by creating a barrier around the central conductor inside the cable, we have no electric field beyond that barrier.
 If we have no electric field, we have no capacitive sensing ability, so touching the cable will not be detected by our system.

-There are two different types of shielding used within shielded cable – foil and braid.
+There are two different types of cable shield used within shielded cable – foil shielding / foil shield and braided shielding / braided shield.
 In this picture, the left-hand cable uses foil and the right-hand cable uses braid.
-For our purposes they both protect equally well and either should work well for your project.
+For our purposes, they both protect equally well and either should work well for your project.

 Using shielded cable isn’t without its downsides.
-The cable’s shield adds capacitance to the cable, which decreases sensitivity.
+The cable’s shield adds capacitance to the cable, which decreases sensitivity and diminishes the signal.
 The longer the cable, the worse this effect gets.
 If you’re trying to detect proximity at the end of a run of shielded cable it’s going to be very difficult.
-As a general rule of thumb, three metres is about the most shielded cable that you’re likely to be able to use for touch applications.
+As a general rule of thumb, three to five metres is about the most shielded cable that you’re likely to be able to use for touch applications.

 Use the Grapher to visualise the sensor, click here to find out how to set it up.
 You can then also change the sensitivity of the board to max out the performance with shielded cable.
 But remember that decreasing the thresholds causes signal interference.
 The key to building a successful setup with these tips is experimentation and remembering that everything is a compromise.
 If you’re looking for a more robust method, we’d recommend using the Interactive Wall Kit.